Matteo-Falasconi/Matteo-Falasconi/README.md

 ## About Me
 - My name is Matteo Falasconi
-- I am currently a third year computer science student at Heritage College
+- I am a graduated computer science student from Heritage College
 - I like coding and art

 ## Interested in Learning
-- Web development
+- Game Development
-- Creating databases
+- Illustration and Concept Art
 - All about Git

 ## Hobbies